mixelpixel/Learn-C-The-Hard-Way/README.md

 3 warnings generated.
 ```

-- I "discovered" this flag option because I accidentally wrote `CFLAGS="-WALL"` (all caps) and got the message "`did you mean '-WCL4'?`" and tried it.
+- I "discovered" this flag option because I accidentally wrote `CFLAGS="-WALL"` (all caps) and got the message "`warning: unknown warning option '-WALL'; did you mean '-WCL4'? [-Wunknown-warning-option]`" and tried it.
 This flag option also warns about the unused parameters.
 Not sure what other conditions it covers.
 Also not sure if `$ man make` is where I should be looking to ascertain what these flags are doing, but I think I am invoking the `-W` `-C` `-L` flags with `make`, but not sure what the `4` is for.
 - NOTE: `-WCL4` seems to only be a thing in MacOS, not Ubuntu.
 No idea why.
 - Explicitly stating there are no parameters in main with "void" avoids this warning, e.g.